 Mushroom: Note: A fall off the mushroom will result in a 0.3 deduction.
 Note: The routine can be performed in either direction.

-Note: The routine can be performed in either direction.
-Skills Description Performance Criteria Virtuosity 1.
-Double leg Step to the side and jump to one The body should show 0.1 or less in Circle double leg circle a stretched position execution with legs together and deductions for toes pointed each circle skill or specified bonus (+ 0.1) 2.
-Double leg One additional double leg circle Maintain extension in Circle the straight body position 3.
-Double leg One additional double leg circle Maintain extension in Circle the straight body position Specified Bonus #1 : Two additional double leg circles prior 1 A total of five eg circles must be performed before atte fied Bonus #3. mpung specifica Donus ··· - SB#1.
-Two Continue to perform two additional Maintain extension in the e straight body double double leg circles position c straight oody leg circles double leg effeles Position : Following the two additional double le circles in Specified Ron ne #1 e 1⁄2 spindle in two double leg circles prio ius m1, below) (+0.4) (See Note below) i to the dishibulit SB#2.
-1⁄2 Spindle Complete 1⁄2 spindle in two double Maintain extension in the e straight body leg circles prior to the dismount position Specified Ropus #3 : Following the two double leg circles in I e 1⁄2 snindle fied Bonus #2, complete two flaired dou nt (See Note below) (+0.4) ore reg energy prior to the • SB#3.
-Two Continue to perform two additional Flair should be extended throughout toes flaired flaired double leg circles pointed and leg separation double leg Trained double log elicios pointed and log separation ni / o oi gioutoi circles 4.
-1⁄4 turn flank 1⁄2 turn flank dismount to stand in Maintain extension in dismount front of the mushroom the straight body uisiiiouiit Tront of the musinoom position
+Description Performance Criteria 1.
+Double leg Step to the side and jump to one The body should show 0.1 or less in Circle double leg circle a stretched position execution with legs together and deductions for toes pointed each circle skill or specified bonus (+0.1) 2.
+Double leg One additional double leg circle Maintain extension in Circle the straight body position the straight body

+Maintain extension in

+Virtuosity

+position

+Specified Bonus #1: Two additional double leg circles prior to the dismount (+0.4).
+A total of five

+double leg circles must be performed before attempting Specified Bonus #2

+or Specified Bonus #3.

+T

+SB#1.
+Two Continue to perform two additional Maintain extension in the straight body

+double double leg circles position

+leg circles

+Specified Bonus #2: Following the two additional double leg circles in Specified Bonus #1, complete 1/2 spindle in two double leg circles prior to the dismount (See Note below) (+0.4) (See Note below)

+SB#2.
+1⁄2 Spindle Complete 1⁄2 spindle in two double Maintain extension in the straight body leg circles prior to the dismount position

+Specified Bonus #3: Following the two double leg circles in Specified Bonus #1 or the 1/2 spindle in Specified Bonus #2, complete one Czechkehre (Moore) prior to the dismount (See Note below) (+0.4)

+SB#3.
+One Complete one Czechkehre (Moore) Hands should be placed with respect to Czechkehre finishing in front support prior to the imaginary pommel positions.
+Maintain (Moore) dismount. extension in the straight body position with legs together and toes pointed.
+4. 1⁄4 turn flank 1/4 turn flank dismount to stand in Maintain extension in dismount front of the mushroom the straight body position

-^{}Note: Specified Bonus #1 must be performed before attempting Specified Bonus #2 or #3, upon completion of Specified Bonus #1, Specified Bonuses #2 or #3 may be performed in either order.
+Note: Specified Bonus #1 must be performed before attempting Specified Bonus #2 or #3, upon completion of Specified Bonus #1, Specified Bonuses #2 or #3 may be performed in either order.
 Up to two double leg circles may be performed after Specified Bonus #2 and #3 in preparation for the next element or dismount.